pH200/cycle-react/docs/interactions.md

   .map(ev => ev.target.value);
 ```

-To subscribe a event from Cycle-React's custom element,
+To subscribe an event from Cycle-React's custom element,
-append "on" before the event name with a postfix "$".
+append "on" before the event name.

 Example: